 - Even if the manager does have some technical knowledge, they never have enough time to devote to safety because their primary role with the company has a major impact on contributing to the company’s bottom line/profitability.
 Therefore, they focus the majority of their time and effort towards these “profit center” responsibilities.

-- There’s often an inherent conflict of interests between production and safety issues.
+- There’s often an inherent conflict of interests between production and safety issues, and safety almost always takes a back set.

 Add it all up, and OSHA compliance never gets fully managed under these conditions.

-This ends up putting employees and subcontractors at risk for serious injuries and even fatalities, and the company at risk for huge OSHA fines and penalties as well as civil, reputational and other related liabilities.
+This ends up putting employees and subcontractors at risk for serious injuries and even fatalities, and the company at risk for huge OSHA fines and penalties as well as potential civil and criminal liabilities.

-This risk has risen dramatically in light of OSHA’s plans to increase OSHA fines by 80% this year!
+This risk has risen dramatically in light of OSHA’s 78% fine increases that occurred in 2016.